Messy Church at Home

 Welcome to our fourth Messy Church at Home.
 This session is designed to help all ages understand more of who God is and how he acts throughout scripture through Father, Son and Holy Spirit.
 Each activity will highlight s different water-related story that gives insight into God's emotions, actions, desires and purpose for our lives.
 The hope at the centre of this session is that all generations can work together to not only expand their knowledge of God, but also deepen their connection with him.

 Remember, Messy Church is for ALL AGES so do the activities together as a family and get involved in exploring the theme by discussing the ‘Talk About’ points.

-Use the ‘Click Here’ links to take you to videos of craft demonstrations and the celebration message and songs.
+Click on the videos to watch the craft demonstrations and the celebration message and songs.